nexodus-io/nexodus/docs/user-guide/security-groups.md

    --organization-id="${ORGANIZATION_ID}"
 ```

-- Or just specifying the fields you want to update and leaving the rest out will acheive the same effect of opening all traffic.
+- Or just specifying the fields you want to update and leaving the rest out will achieve the same effect of opening all traffic.

 ```shell
 nexctl \